NeuromorphicProcessorProject/snn_toolbox/docs/source/user/configuration.rst

     B) The images are stored in subdirectories of the selected ``dataset_path``, where the names of the subdirectories represent their class label.
-The toolbox will then use Keras ``ImageDataGenerator`` to load and process the files batchwise.
+The toolbox will then use ``keras.preprocessing.image.ImageDataGenerator`` to load and process the
+    files batchwise.

     C) Beta stage.

 datagen_kwargs: string, optional
     Specify keyword arguments for the data generator that will be used to load image files from subdirectories in the ``dataset_path``.
 Need to be given in form of a python dictionary.
 See ``keras.preprocessing.image.ImageDataGenerator`` for possible values.

 dataflow_kwargs: string, optional
     Specify keyword arguments for the data flow that will get the samples from the ``ImageDataGenerator``.
 Need to be given in form of a python dictionary.
-    See ``keras.preprocessing.image.ImageDataGenerator.flow_from_directory``
+    See ``keras.preprocessing.image.ImageDataGenerator.flow_from_directory`` for
-    for possible values.
+    possible values.

 poisson_input: float, optional
     If enabled, the input samples will be converted to Poisson spiketrains.
 The probability for a input neuron to fire is proportional to the analog value of the corresponding pixel, and limited by the parameter 'input_rate' below.
-For instance, with an 'input_rate' of 200, a fully-on pixel will elicit a Poisson spiketrain of 200 Hz.
+    For instance, with an ``input_rate`` of 200, a fully-on pixel will elicit a Poisson spiketrain of 200 Hz.
 Turn off for a less noisy simulation.
     Currently, turning off Poisson input is only possible in INI simulator.

 input_rate: float, optional
     Poisson spike rate in Hz for a fully-on pixel of the input image.
 Note that